skills/introduction-to-github/README.md

 <!--
   <<< Author notes: Start of the course >>>
   Include start button, a note about actions minutes, and tell the learner why they should take the course.
   Each step should be wrapped in <details>/<summary>, with an `id` set.
   The start <details> should have `open` as well.
+  Do not use quotes on the <details> tag attributes.
 -->

 <details id=0 open>
-<summary><strong>⛳️ Start</strong></summary>
+<summary><strong>:golf: Start</strong></summary>

 **To start this course: [<img width="150" alt="Use this template" src="https://user-images.githubusercontent.com/1221423/148581131-555c0fb8-5361-4450-a760-75fa6219a2fc.png">](https://github.com/githublearn/introduction-to-github/generate)**

 > <em>Optional:</em> For this course, set "owner" and "repository name" to your login name.<br>
 > We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
+> After you make your own repository, wait about 20 seconds and refresh.
+I will go to the next step.

 People use GitHub to build some of the most advanced technologies in the world.
 Whether you’re visualizing data or building a new game, there’s a whole community and set of tools on GitHub that can help you do it even better.
 GitHub Learn’s “Introduction to GitHub” course guides you through everything you need to start contributing in less than an hour.

-- 😄 **Who is this for**: New developers, new GitHub users, and students.
+- **Who is this for**: New developers, new GitHub users, and students.
-- 📚 **What you'll learn**: We'll introduce _repositories_, _branches_, _commits_, and _pull requests_.
+- **What you'll learn**: We'll introduce _repositories_, _branches_, _commits_, and _pull requests_.
-- 🛠 **What you'll build**: We'll make a short Markdown file you can use as your [profile README](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
+- **What you'll build**: We'll make a short Markdown file you can use as your [profile README](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
-- ⏪ **Prerequisites**: None.
+- **Prerequisites**: None.
 This course is a great introduction for your first day on GitHub.
-- ⏰ **How long**: This course is 4 steps and takes less than one hour.
+- **How long**: This course is 4 steps and takes less than one hour.

-After you make your own repository, wait about 20 seconds and refresh.
-I will go to the next step.

 </details>